AFLplusplus/AFLplusplus/instrumentation/README.llvm.md

 Several options are present to make llvm_mode faster or help it rearrange the code to make afl-fuzz path discovery easier.

-If you need just to instrument specific parts of the code, you can the instrument file list which C/C++ files to actually instrument.
+If you need just to instrument specific parts of the code, you can create the instrument file list which C/C++ files to actually instrument.
 See [README.instrument_list.md](README.instrument_list.md)